raspberrypilearning/beating-heart/en/step_5.md

 --- /task ---

-When you set the colour of an RGB LED in the Party Popper project you were actually controlling the brightness of three different LEDs to mix them to make a colour.
+--- task ---

-You can also control the `brightness` of a single colour LED.
+Add code to control the `brightness` of your LED.
 Changing the brightness by a small amount in a loop creates a fade or pulsing effect.

---- task ---

 --- code ---
 ---